The Sacred Skin Art of Poppy Palin

 An early tattoo of Lennon...she would do it far better now!

-Below are typical examples of a tattoos showing a child's name in an Old English-style script.
+Below is a tattoo showing a child's name in an Old English-style script.

-Children's names are preferable for tattoos as parents rarely fall out of love with their children although they may do with their partner...
+Children's names are a better choice for a tattoo than a partner's name as parents rarely fall out of love with their children...

 Here (below) are more standard tattoos showing children's names.
-Although it is a well-established formula, Poppy has hopefully given it a modern edge.
+Although it is a well-established formula, Poppy has hopefully given it her own style.

 Below: Another poor quality photo but here are three tattoos showing the names of other passions